RealTschoegl/opensourcebootcamp/_posts/2014-03-10-lesson-arrays.markdown

 ### _Why Do I Care?_

+Arrays are one of the easiest data storage methods available and they are found across a lot of different programming languages.

 ## Exercise

+Make a list of your favorite shows with their times, using arrays.

 ## Happiness Checkpoint

+Be prepared to demonstrate your code to the class.

 ## Project Guidelines

+Using arrays and inputs, store data on crimes that have been committed.

 ## Solve

+When finished, flag down an instructor.

 ## Extensions

+Add an input option in your program that allows you to change an item in the blotter.

 ## Push Instructions

+Create a repo and push to Github.
+You'll be using this tomorrow.

 ## Further Readings